 You can use polling tools to reach a deeper understanding of your audience.
 Some platforms promote audience participation through live polling, sentiment analysis, quizzes and other interactive tools.

 MeetingPulse offers several such tools that also automatically create detailed reports of what happened during your meeting.
-You gain the benefit of audience participation plus data that can be analyzed later.
+You gain the benefit of audience participation software plus data that can be analyzed later.

 Appeal to the nature of the audience